Numerical evaluation of orientation averages and its application to molecular physics: Rank profiles of photoelectron angular distributions

 To illustrate the procedure, we start from the expression in first-order perturbation theory for the anisotropy parameters of orientation-dependent laboratory-frame PADs considering ionization with arbitrarily polarized light \cite{Goetz2019b}, \begin{widetext}

-\end{widetext} The coefficients $c(l_k, l_k', m_k, m_k', \mu, \mu', \mu_0, \mu_0', L, M)$ collect the contributions from the transition dipole moments and from the time integrals and $l_{k,\mmax}$ denotes the highest partial wave populated in the partial wave expansion of the photoelectron's final state.
+\end{widetext} The coefficients $c(l_k, l_k', m_k, m_k', \mu, \mu', \mu_0, \mu_0', L, M)$ collect the contributions from the transition dipole moments and from the time integrals and $l_{k,\mmax}$ denotes the highest partial wave populated in the partial wave expansion of the photoelectron's final state (see Ref.~\onlinecite{Goetz2019b}).
 With the Euler angles $\orientation=(\alpha,\beta,\gamma)$ in the convention described in Sec.~\ref{averaging:euler_angle_integrals}, the Wigner D-matrix elements read

 where $d^l_{m,m'}(\beta)$ are the elements of the Wigner small d-matrix \cite{Edmonds1957,Zare1988}.
 The last Wigner D-matrix element in Eq.~(\ref{eq:averaging:appendix:orientation_dependent_1ph_betas}) results from the transformation of the photoelectron momentum to the laboratory frame.
 The remaining rotation matrices originate from the frame transformation of the interaction Hamiltonian.
 We repeatedly apply the contraction formula for products of Wigner D-matrices\cite{Edmonds1957}, \begin{widetext}